xico2001pt/pytorch-project-template/README.md

 The configurations are stored in the `configs` directory.
 The configurations are divided into several files, each one containing the configurations for a specific section of the project.
 The following files are available:

-- `config.yaml`: contains the general configurations for the project
+- `config.yaml`: contains the configurations for a specific run
 - `datasets.yaml`: contains the configurations for the datasets
 - `losses.yaml`: contains the configurations for the loss functions
 - `metrics.yaml`: contains the configurations for the evaluation metrics